 At Bonobos, it doesn’t matter what role an employee has—everyone’s input is expected and valued.
 With this hands-on approach, employees are invested in helping where they can, regardless of job titles, and provide insight that allows the company to make informed decisions, to grow, and to succeed.

 Squarespace empowers millions of people—from individuals and local artists to entrepreneurs shaping the world’s most iconic businesses—to share their stories and create an impactful, stylish, and easy-to-manage online presence.
-Squarespace’s team of more than 800 is headquartered in downtown New York City, with offices in Dublin and Portland.
-To meet the Squarespace Creative Team, click here.
+Squarespace’s team of more than 950 is headquartered in downtown New York City, with offices in Dublin and Portland.
+To learn more about our opportunities, click here.

 At Squarespace, the entire team is passionate about the company’s mission to make beautiful products that help creative ideas succeed.
 “There’s a willingness to go the extra mile to build something extraordinary.
 Everyone here wants to do something special,” says Squarespace’s Director of Product Design.